Skip to content

 # Custom actions are currently only possible via python configuration

-Interact with dashboard inputs and outputs
+Interact with inputs and outputs

 When a custom action needs to interact with the dashboard, it is possible to define inputs and outputs for the custom action.